 Due to the evolving nature of the outbreak and federal, State and local responses thereto, the long-term impacts of the COVID-19 crisis are unknown and dependent on factors such as the length of any shutdown or partial inaccessibility of school facilities, the extent to which the faculty and staff or the student population is directly affected and is unable to attend class, teach or provide services, and the impact on the economy as a whole within the State.
-The District cannot predict whether there will be any increased costs associated with this or any other potential disease outbreak, including whether there will be an increase in operational costs incurred to implement distance learning strategies or to clean, sanitize and maintain its facilities.
-The School Board also cannot predict with certainty the potential long-term impacts of the outbreak on the District's revenues, including whether there will be a reduction in State funding, a reduction in taxable assessed values of properties in the District, or a reduction in ad valorem tax collections (including Local Optional Millage Levy revenues), educational impact fees and Sales Surtax revenues.
+While the District has seen increased costs associated with the reopening of District schools, including an increase in operational costs incurred to implement distance learning strategies, to provide students and staff with personal protective equipment or to clean, sanitize and maintain its facilities, such increased costs are expected to be offset with CARES Act funds, Rescue Act funds or other federal funds, in combination with the District's cost-reduction strategies that have been in place since March 2020.
+At this time, the School Board also cannot predict with certainty the impacts of the outbreak on the District's revenues for the 2022-23 Fiscal Year and beyond, including whether there will be a reduction in State funding, a decline in student enrollment, a reduction in taxable assessed values of properties in the District, or a reduction in ad valorem tax collections.